 2:00 pm to 2:45 pm ET (New York)

-Seniors citizens, exercise your mental muscles in 45-minute math sessions!
+Seniors citizens, exercise your brain in 45-minute math sessions!
 Join MoMath’s experienced presenters for intriguing classes on a variety of stimulating topics, including topology, puzzles, and cryptography.
 Enjoy the discovery and challenges in these engaging, interactive activities with a collegial cohort of mature minds.
 For senior citizens / mature adults.
 Online registration closes 15 minutes before each session begins.

 Please note that sessions of the same name are repeated sessions.